Best Sand Wedge for Bunkers

 Cleveland CBX 2 Wedge

-Cleveland CBX are the preferred wedge of Didi on my channel and he plays off a 9 handicap.
-This is a wedge that will last you well into the future.
-It's a hollow cavity club so it's not a blade.
-You'll find it very easy to hit with a full shot as well as for pitching and chipping, reducing those ones that get left short on mis hits.
+Cleveland CBX is a wedge that will last you well into the future.
+It's a hollow cavity club so you'll find it very easy to hit with a full shot as well as for pitching and chipping, reducing those ones that get left short on mis hits.

 Pros